 The United States was awarded the 1994 World Cup.
 Not only was Lamar Hunt key to the bid to bring the World Cup to the U.S., but his leadership also influenced the creation of MLS.

-The continued success and growth of youth soccer in Dallas and the surrounding areas is directly related to Mr. Hunt’s four decades of supporting soccer at all levels.
-Mr. Hunt’s vision is carried on today through his sons, Clark and Dan, and the fans of FC Dallas.
+The continued success and growth of youth soccer in Dallas and the surrounding areas is directly related to Uncle Lamar’s four decades of supporting soccer at all levels.
+His vision is carried on today through his sons, Clark and Dan, and the fans of FC Dallas.

 Since his passing in 2006, players of FC Dallas have worn a patch with a Circle LH to honor the legacy of Lamar Hunt.